-- Depreciation, amortization and interest payments often aren’t adjusted every month for the internal financials.
+- Depreciation, amortization, and interest payments often aren’t adjusted every month for the internal financials.

-- Uncollectable accounts are not written down or off which can skew numbers and percentages.
+- Uncollectable accounts are not written down or off, which can skew numbers and percentages.

-For instance, a seller or company owner may want to use the cash basis on the Tax Returns and Accrual on internals as big moves in payments and inventory/job costing purchases skews the profit numbers one way or the other.
-Also, it is prudent for smaller businesses to not realize income until all monies are collected (cash versus accrual basis).
+For instance, a seller or company owner may want to use the cash basis on the Tax Returns and Accrual on internals.
+This is because big moves in payments and inventory/job-costing purchases skew the profit numbers one way or the other.
+Also, it is prudent for smaller businesses not to realize income until all monies are collected (cash versus accrual basis).